 Aim 2.
 Quantify the role of pre-vaccination titer, prior vaccinations, vaccine dose, and antigenic distance on individual vaccine response.
 Influenza vaccinations provide diminishing boosts for recipients with high antibody titers, called the “antibody ceiling” effect.
 However, the threshold and rate of diminishing boosts depend on several other host and vaccine factors, including prior vaccination history, vaccine dose, and antigenic distance.
 We will use hierarchical statistical models and mechanistic models to disentangle the individual effects and interactions.

 Aim 3.
-Explore the effect of vaccine dose on the homologous response.
+Explore the interaction of age and vaccine dose on the impact of antibody response.
 The UGAFluVac cohort allows participants over the age of 65 to choose whether they receive FluZone standard dose or FluZone high dose, and Andrea Sant’s cohort study administered FluZone HD to individuals aged 18 – 49.
-However, the Sant data only contains measurements for homologous HAI responses.
 By combining the two datasets, we can use causal inference and hiearchical modeling techniques to understand the effect of dose, and how this relates to previous mechanistic modeling predictions.

 2. SIGNIFICANCE

-Influenza is a rapidly evolving pathogen that rapidly evolves to escape current vaccines (1,2).
+Influenza is a rapidly evolving pathogen that evolves to escape current vaccines (1,2).
 All seasonal influenza vaccines currently available to the public focus on four lineages of influenza, which are predicted to be the dominant circulating strains for the upcoming season.
 The seasonal vaccine is thus not effective at preventing circulation of new antigen phenotypes that arise spontaneously from zoonotic spillover events, leading to pandemics like the 2009 H1N1 outbreak (3).
 The highly pathogenic H5N1 spillover cases in early 2023 (4) acutely demonstrate the need for a “universal” influenza vaccine that is broadly protective, and provides protection against emergent strains.

 Designing a universal influenza vaccine has proven to be challenging (5–7).
 Understanding the immune response to influenza is complicated by rapid pathogen evolution and the accompanying change in vaccine formulation.
 Since the immune response depends on an individual’s history of influenza infection and vaccination events, the susceptible population displays an incredible diversity in immune repertoires even after controlling for effects like imprinting and prior vaccination.
 Decomposing the immune response to novel influenza strains into a set of mechanisms, and quantifying the relative contribution of each of these mechanisms is an open problem.
 Dissecting the components of the response would yield key insights into the design of vaccines which are reliably broadly-protective for individuals regardless of their immune state at time of vaccination.